DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 |Year               |TextInput                         |                            WizardStepImpHdrMainViewImportYearTextBox|
 |Description        |TextBox                           |WizardStepImpHdrMainViewImportDescTextBox|

 Creating or editing is defined by the property mode.
-The value depends in our case of the context that was passed when the first step was called.
+The new and the edit scenario require different values.
 That is the first case where we need a formula to determine the correct value.
 Two ways exist:
 * Entering it in the properties on the right-hand side
 * Formular bar